Our commitment to equitable education

 - Train staff on issues around inclusive and accessible teaching practices, including curriculum and assessment design

 - Contribute to University access and equality initiatives; e.g. widening participation and outreach events, the anti-racist learning circle, and the MAP project to diversify assessment

 - Uphold the Warwick values of openness, equality and diversity, mutual respect, and trust

-The University's commitment to diversity and inclusion
+The University's commitment to equitable education

 "The promotion of Equality, Diversity and Inclusion concerns all of us and is the responsibility of all members of our community.
 It is expected that we will all contribute to ensuring that the University of Warwick continues to be a safe, welcoming and productive environment, where there is and equality of opportunity, fostered in an environment of mutual respect and dignity" - Vice Chancellor, Stuart Croft

 Read about the University's Widening Participation programmes here, to find out more about what's on offer in the wider University.